 Credit/Debit Cards and ATMs: American Express, MasterCard and Visa are all widely accepted.
 ATMs are available everywhere, catering for Cirrus and Maestro symbols.

 Traveller's Cheques: Accepted throughout Ireland.
 To avoid additional exchange rate charges, travellers are advised to take traveller’s cheques in Euros, Pounds Sterling or US Dollars.

 Exchange rates: Euros (EUR) per US dollar - 0.7107 (2011 est.), 0.755 (2010 est.), 0.7198 (2009 est.), 0.6827 (2008 est.), 0.7345 (2007), 0.7964 (2006), 0.8041 (2005), 0.8054 (2004), 0.886 (2003), 1.06 (2002), 1.12 (2001), 1.09 (2000), 0.94 (1999), 0.7 (1998)

 Inflation rate (consumer prices): 2.5% (2011 est.), 4% (2008 est.)

 Other Ireland Economy Info

-When you receive an invitation to the Ireland job interview, you may apply for the Ireland visa visa and Ireland work permit.
-Then prepare yourself for job interview and take a look at Ireland dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Ireland job interview, you may apply for an Ireland visa and an Ireland work permit.
+Then prepare yourself for a job interview and take a look at the Ireland dress code because how you dress is one of the most important attributes in being hired.

 Good luck with the Ireland economy info!